When will the scholarship funds be available?

 If a student is a refugee who enrolled in public or charter schools in Buffalo after the beginning of 9th grade (i.e., does not meet the continuous enrollment requirements), is s/he eligible for a Say Yes scholarship?

 Yes.
-Students who are legally designated as having refugee status are eligible providing they complete a Request for Eligibility Form and furnish proof of I-94.
+Students who are legally designated as having refugee status are eligible providing they complete an appeal and furnish proof of I-94.

 If a student graduates from high school early, is s/he eligible for a Say Yes scholarship?